sanger/traction-service/README.md

 Sending messages is disabled by default but if you would like to test messages, install a broker (RabbitMQ) and update the config in `config/bunny.yml`.

+A web interface to administrate RabbitMQ is always available at [http://localhost:15672/](http://localhost:15672/) once the service is running.

 ## Miscellaneous

 ### Rails